-ay") Sign-Off Procedure e procedure for client sign off, this will include the nittals by the D & B Contractor, the production of a view / approval process. ame for this process should be identified within the ould the D & B Contractor be allowed to proceed to the oproval by the Employer / Design Team of the D & B Compliance Sample.
-This should be clearly stated within all stages of their design process allowing time for ontractors tender submittal should also include details arly identify items which deviate or do not comply with of the compliance sample should also be clearly Gateway 1 ew and Issue approval of proposals in accordance with out by the Contractors DT and certification issued sentative and Assigned Certifier. rocedure 2 weeks. be deemed to be in accordance with the Works echnical Advisors / ER prior to being approved to posals Proceed to Compliance Sample Stage rs design proposals, the manufacture and erection of the ion stages shall be identified by the Assigned Certifier and the Employers DT to verify compliance of the detailing posed by the contractor and approved by the Design • Suggested timeframe 4 weeks.
-Gateway 2 • Upon completion of the Compliance Sample the Contractor and their DT shall provide certification to the ER and Assigned Certifier confirming the sample has been constructed in accordance with the approved design proposals. • The Employers DT shall then carry out a detailed inspection of the completed sample and if satisfied confirm acceptance of same to allow the works to proceed to construction • Note: The Compliance Sample must be approved and deemed to be in accordance contractor progressing to construction stage.
+- Following approval of the contractors design proposals, the manufacture and erection of the compliance sample can begin.
+This can be done off site on the Contractors premises. - During this process critical inspection stages shall be identified by the Assigned Certifier and detailed inspections carried out by the Employers DT to verify compliance of the detailing and construction methods as proposed by the contractor and approved by the Design Certifier - Suggested timeframe 4 weeks. - Upon completion of the Compliance Sample the Contractor and their DT shall provide certification to the ER and Assigned Certifier confirming the sample has been constructed in accordance with the approved design proposals. - The Employers DT shall then carry out a detailed inspection of the completed sample and if satisfied confirm acceptance of same to allow the works to proceed to construction stage. - Note: The Compliance Sample must be approved and deemed to be in accordance with the Works Requirements by the Employers Technical Advisors prior to the D & B contractor progressing to construction stage.